Solo5/solo5/docs/debugging.md

 The _hvt_ target provides support both for live debugging of a running unikernel, and post-mortem debugging (guest core dumps).
-In both cases, you will need to enable building the relevant module in your `solo5-hvt` _tender_.
+In both cases, you will need to run your unikernel using the `solo5-hvt-debug` _tender_, which enables the `gdb` and/or `dumpcore` modules with debugging functionality.

-To do so for the standalone tests provided with Solo5, edit the Makefile and add the module to the `HVT_MODULES` variable.
-For other downstream build systems, consult the documentation of your unikernel project, and/or instruct your build system to add the module to the invocation of `solo5-hvt-configure`.
+The _spt_ target likewise provides this support, without the need for a special `-debug` _tender_.
+See below for details.

 ## Live debugging of _hvt_ unikernels

 This feature is currently only supported on Linux/KVM on the x86\_64 architecture.
-The `gdb` module must be included in your build of `solo5-hvt`.

-Start solo5-hvt with the `--gdb` flag, like this:
+Start solo5-hvt-debug with the `--gdb` flag, like this:

     $ cd tests/test_hello
-    $ ./solo5-hvt --gdb test_hello.hvt
+    $ ../tenders/hvt/solo5-hvt-debug --gdb test_hello.hvt

 This will start a GDB server on TCP port 1234, and the tender will wait for GDB to connect before launching the unikernel.
 You can use the `--gdb-port`